WHAT IS A TOOL LIBRARY?

-Tool libraries also address economic and environmental issues too.
-Tools are expensive and having a consistent place to store them doesn’t come cheap either.
+Tool libraries also address economic and environmental issues.
+Tools are expensive and having a place to store them doesn’t come cheap either.
 Tool libraries make it possible for more people to have access to these items even if they can’t afford to buy them on their own.
-Which brings us to the second point: the environmental cost.
+This brings us to the second point: the environmental cost.
 Tools, like most of our consumer goods, require a lot of resources to produce and that production process creates emissions and other waste that harm the planet.
-The more things we share, the fewer resources required and pollution created!
+The more things we share, the fewer resources required and less pollution created!

 How They Work

 Most libraries run on a membership model.
 Many have sliding scale rates to join and then offer free or very cheap rentals for individual tools.
 Many tool libraries also offer tool training, classes on various skills and repairs, as well as fixer meet-ups.
 Sometimes they’re housed within another larger organization and have paid staff; sometimes they’re run by volunteers out of someone’s garage – and everything in between.

 Pictures From Our Amazing Tool Libraries

 A program of Sequim’s only re-purpose, recycle, up-cycle, non-profit store; Around Again’s Tool Library allows members to check out tools for free – all with the goal of preventing waste.
 “The more used stuff that gets another life, the less new stuff has to be made.
 That means less new materials are used, less carbon ends up in our atmosphere, and less good, usable stuff ends up in landfill.”

 Around Again has been the leading supplier of used building products and home furnishing materials in Sequim since 2009.